 For some values of $q$ such that $q_i\neq q_j$ which satisfy $D_{q_i}=D_{q_j}$, i.e., $D_q$ is independent of $q$ and $r$, the distribution is called monofractal because its dimension is constant.
 In addition, if $D_q$ is equal to the Euclidean dimension, the distribution is homogeneous.
-For $q\geq1$, $D_q$ explores the scaling behaviour in high-density environments within the distribution, which are associated mainly with clusters and superclusters, whereas for $q<1$, $D_q$ explores the behaviour in low-density environments, i.e., those associated with \emph{voids} \citep{sarkar2009scale}.
-A full spectrum of the generalised fractal dimension provides detailed information about the entire distribution, whether in regions of high density or low density.
+For $q\geq1$, $D_q$ explores the scaling behavior in high-density environments within the distribution, which are associated mainly with clusters and superclusters, whereas for $q<1$, $D_q$ explores the behavior in low-density environments, i.e., those associated with \emph{voids} \citep{sarkar2009scale}.
+A full spectrum of the generalized fractal dimension provides detailed information about the entire distribution, whether in regions of high density or low density.
 This allows us to connect the concept of fractal dimension with statistical measures used to quantify the distribution of matter on large scales.
-If the distribution of galaxies undergoes a transition to homogeneity, all values of the fractal dimension tend to the dimension of the physical space, that is, $D_q\simeq D=3$ for any value of $q$; at small scales, we expect to see a spectrum of values of the fractal dimension all different from $3$, as strongly structures defined before of a homogeneity transition; in this case, the lacunarity spectrum must approach zero at the same radial scale $r$.
+If the distribution of galaxies undergoes a transition to homogeneity, all values of the fractal dimension tend to the dimension of the physical space, that is, $D_q\simeq D=3$ for any value of $q$; at small scales, we expect to see a spectrum of values of the fractal dimension all different from $3$, as strongly structures defined before of a homogeneity transition.